 The Obama administration had begun to scale back its use of private prisons.
 The future for the industry looked grim and investments plummeted.
 Consequently, when the Trump campaign began outlining future plans, private prison groups lobbied.

 Quartz reports, “GEO Group, one of the two largest prison operators, was one of the few publicly traded companies to openly donate large sums to the Trump effort.
 Both GEO Group and CoreCivic, the other industry giant, donated to the presidential inauguration.
 One donation, the senators point out, came a day after the Obama Justice Department’s decision to eliminate their use of private facilities.”

 Under Trump, inmate numbers are expected to increase substantially, following a crackdown on illegal immigration and a new insistence on mandatory minimums (where repeat offenders of even non-violent crimes must serve sentences of years).

-Molly Gill, director of federal legislative affairs at FAMM, explained to the Huffington Post, “If you’re determined to lock everybody up as long as possible, whether they’re dangerous or not, you need a place to put them and lots of money to pay for it.”
+Molly Gill, Vice President of Policy at FAMM, explained to the Huffington Post, “If you’re determined to lock everybody up as long as possible, whether they’re dangerous or not, you need a place to put them and lots of money to pay for it.”
 If inmate numbers increase dramatically, the government may give itself no other option.
 Even with a decrease in inmate population under the Obama administration, current facilities are still operating over capacity.